mslinn/git-stats-scala/README.md

 <img src='https://raw.githubusercontent.com/mslinn/git-stats-scala/images/resume-polish.jpg' align='right' width='25%'>

+To get statistics from the entire git history for the current logged on user, walking the directory tree below the current directory, type:

+    bin/run

 To get statistics for the previous 365 days for the current logged on user, type:

-    bin/run

-or

     bin/run --previous365days

-To get statistics for the previous month (more accurately, the previous 30 days) for the current logged on user, type:
+To get statistics for the previous month for the current logged on user, type:

     bin/run --previousMonth

+To get statistics for the previous 30 days for the current logged on user, type:

+    bin/run --previous30days

+To get statistics for the previous 90 days for the current logged on user, type:

+    bin/run --previous90days

 To get statistics for all of May 2017 for the current logged on user, type: